ducompsoc/website/README.md

 - For CSS, we use Sass (in `.scss` files).
 It's just like CSS, but you can nest things and define $variables.
 If you haven't used Sass before, check out https://sass-lang.com/guide.
 - For the site, we use React.
 This lets us split the code up into separate components.

-As an aside, running `npm run build` will generate a folder called `build` containing all the final HTML files we should host in production.
-We use `react-snap` to make sure these files are understandable for search engines.
+As an aside, running `pnpm run build` will generate a folder called `dist` containing all the final HTML files we should host in production.